bridges & crowns are dental appliances that restores a tooth's function or appearance.

 Crowns are considered a permanent restoration but still require proper oral hygiene care both with a dental professional and home oral care.
 Be sure to floss the area around the crown to prevent plaque and stop food particles from collecting.
 Also, try to avoid jaw clenching and teeth bruxing as the action decreases the crown's lifespan.

-Reasons to Get Langley Dental Bridges or Crowns
+Reasons to Get Dental Bridges or Crowns in Langley

 Dental patients may need bridges or crowns after dental procedures.
 Fortunately, the dental appliances will blend with the patient's healthy teeth to provide a natural appearance.